 Ornithology is not by the same Nicholas Royle – you need to know that.
 In fact, as the other Nicholas Royle told me, the two authors have a good friendship, have done many events together – and have inserted each other into their novels.
-It’s all very meta-fictional – indeed, apart subjecting this NR to an unfortunate end in An English Guide to Birdwatching, one of this NR’s short stories which appears in this collection also features in the novel.
+It’s all very meta-fictional – indeed, apart from subjecting this NR to an unfortunate end in An English Guide to Birdwatching, one of this NR’s short stories which appears in this collection also features in the other’s novel.

 After reading the other NR’s book, I had searched out a copy of this NR’s most recent tome, titled First Novel, to read but when offered a copy of his short stories all with a birdy theme couldn’t resist, the novel would have to wait.